Dr Madeline Carr - RISCS Director

 Lizzie is a qualitative researcher who uses creative engagement methods to explore everyday practices of information production, protection, circulation, curation and consumption within and between communities.
 She took up a full-time academic post in 2008 and prior to joining Royal Holloway University of London she worked for 18 years as an information security practitioner.
 Lizzie’s focus is the intersection between perceptions and narratives of individual and community security and technological security.
 Her research specialises in public and community service design and consumption.
 Lizzie is currently an EPSRC research fellow with a research programme in everyday security and digital service design.

-Helen L - Engineering Processes & Assurance Lead, Sociotechnical Security Group, NCSC
+Helen L - Technical Director, Sociotechnical Security Group, NCSC

 Sam B - Researcher, NCSC

 Sam B is a researcher in the National Cyber Security Centre’s Sociotechnical Security Group (StSG).
 Sam has spent over fifteen years working in a variety of security roles, including backup & recovery systems, threat assessment, cyber security consultancy and customer liaison.
 Most recently, he spent two years working alongside the Health & Social Care sector.
 Sam is a big believer that people are the greatest asset to their organisation’s security efforts when empowered to act as leaders and innovators.

 Geraint Price - Chair of the Practitioners Panel